capnfabs/grouse/README.md

 ## Build instructions

-FYI: This project uses gomodules.
+FYI: This project uses gomodules, so clone it to a project that's not in your `$GOPATH`.

 To build, do: